 Flights arriving at EU airports | ✅ Covered |

-These laws also cover airlines from Norway, Switzerland, and Iceland.
-This means if you’re traveling with any airline to, within, or from Europe, you probably have these rights.
-It’s important to know about these laws – they’re there to assist you if something goes wrong with your flight.
-They make sure you’re not left on your own when your travel plans fall through.
+These regulations also cover airlines from Switzerland, Iceland, and Norway.
+This means if you’re traveling with any airline within, to, or from Europe, you most likely have these rights.
+It’s important to know about these laws – they’re in place to assist you if issues arise with your flight.
+They guarantee you’re not left on your own when your trip arrangements go awry.

 When You Are Not Entitled to Compensation

-French Bee is not always at fault when flights are delayed or cancelled.
-Occasionally, events occur that the airline is powerless against, like severe weather conditions or unforeseen issues.
+French Bee is not always responsible when flights are delayed or cancelled.
+At times, events occur that the airline has no control over, like extreme weather or unexpected problems.

 When these situations occur, you likely won’t get any compensation.
-The airline isn’t seen as doing anything wrong when these unexpected issues arise.
+The airline is not considered to be doing anything wrong when these unforeseen difficulties come up.